MASTER OF SCIENCE IN COUNSELOR EDUCATION

 Licensure/Certification

 The Western Connecticut State University School Counseling concentration meets the educational requirements for certification as a school counselor in Connecticut.
-Students seeking New York State certification must attend three New York state sponsored workshops on the following topics: Dignity for All Students (DASA), Child Abuse Identification & Reporting, and School Violence Prevention and Intervention.
+Students seeking New York State certification must attend three New York state sponsored workshops on the following topics: Dignity for All Students Act (DASA), Child Abuse Identification & Reporting, and School Violence Prevention and Intervention.
 Information on where and how to take these workshops is located on the New York State Department of Education (NYSED) website.
-Beginning in 2023, all graduates seeking school counseling certification in New York will be required to sit for a certification exam.
-Information will be made available once it is released by NYSED.
+All graduates seeking school counseling certification in New York must complete one internship in a K-8 school and one internship on a 9-12 school.
+Graduates seeking school counseling certification in New York are also required to sit for a certification exam. to sit for a certification exam.

-Students pursuing school counseling certification in another state should notify the program coordinator of the state they wish to be certified to confirm the educational requirements before starting the program.
+Students pursuing school counseling certification in another state should notify the program coordinator of the state in which they wish to be certified to confirm the educational requirements before starting the program.

 MS in Counselor Education Program Goals and Learning Objectives